lucpoisson/GiantStep/README.md

 ## Structure
 The repository will be updated with clean code and explanations in the shortest delay.

-The repository is structured as follows:
+The repository will be structured as follows:

 | File                          | Description                                                                                                                                                    |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|